yelenacox/capstone-patootle/README.md

 ![Patootle](https://i.ibb.co/zSnT2yQ/Capture.jpg)

+To run the app, the JSON API needs to be run simultaneously:
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).